2DMAT/odatse-STR/doc/en/source/tutorial/pamc.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This subsection describes the input file.
-For details, see the population annealing Monte Carlo method in 2DMAT manual.
+For details, see the population annealing Monte Carlo method in ODAT-SE manual.
 ``input.toml`` in the sample directory is shown as the following:

 .. code-block::